Tracking Patterns in Toxicity and Antisocial Behavior Over User Lifetimes on Large Social Media Platforms: Introduction

-Another way to address the subtlety of the underlying concepts is to quantify them in multiple disjoint ways.
-Accordingly, we also supplement the Perspective API score with a completely unrelated metric: a “downvote score”, which also measures some kinds of antisocial behavior.
-Reddit’s content ranking depends on user voting, where any user can “upvote” or “downvote” a post or comment.
-Reddit asks users to vote based on whether a comment “contributes to conversation”, and is on-topic to the community it’s posted in.\cite{reddiquette} (There’s no enforcement, however, and users sometimes vote based on other factors, such as whether they agree with the comment.)
-A comment’s score is a direct measure of how much its audience thinks it should be seen by others.
-Comments with a negative score, meaning they got more downvotes than upvotes, were likely judged in the eyes of their community to be antisocial in some way.
-As we will see, the broad conclusions we draw hold under both numerical metrics, despite the fact that they are based on essentially disjoint sources of information in the underlying data.
+Another way to address the subtlety of the underlying concepts is to quantify them with multiple independent measures.
+Accordingly, we supplement the Perspective API score with an independent metric: a \enquote{downvote score} that also measures some kinds of antisocial behavior.
+Reddit’s content ranking depends on user voting, where any user can \enquote{upvote} or \enquote{downvote} a post or comment.
+Reddit asks users to vote based on whether a comment \enquote{contributes to conversation} (though in practice, users sometimes vote based on other factors, such as whether they agree with the comment.).\cite{reddiquette} A comment's score reflects community judgment, with negative scores (more downvotes than upvotes) often indicating toxic content that users found objectionable.
+While comments might also be downvoted for being unpopular, off-topic, or misleading, a negative score generally signals content the community deemed inappropriate or undesirable for wider visibility.
+As we will see, the broad conclusions we draw hold under both numerical metrics, despite their reliance on disjoint sources of information in the underlying data.